 We contribute methods for large scale image alignment for scientific monitoring applications where accuracy with respect to ground truth is critical.
 Our approach is more robust and significantly faster than alternatives.
 We use inliers from pairwise transformations directly for global least squares solutions, as for many applications non-projective transformations suffice.
 Moreover, we found that non-projective alignment using non-linear optimization is sensitive to initialization, and that the globally valid approximate solution from MegaStitch can efficiently provide a good initialization.
-We also developed a large-scale ground truth dataset for this task that we plan to release along with our code.
+We also developed a large-scale ground truth dataset for this task which is available along with our code at https://github.com/ariyanzri/MegaStitch.